As Khalifa International Stadium was

 parking spaces for, they will be helping to minimise the tournament’s carbon

-Every effort being made at the stadium, down to the use of energy-saving lighting and bathroom fittings, will push it towards its goal of Global Sustainability Assessment System (GSAS) certification.
+Every effort made in the stadium's renovation, down to the use of energy-saving lighting and bathroom fittings, contributed to the arena achieving its goal of Global Sustainability Assessment System (GSAS) certification – a first for a renovation project.
 Even a venue as historic as Khalifa International Stadium recognises that sustainability is an integral part of its future.